hb9fxq/flex6k-discovery-util-go/README.md

 util to use FRS 6XXX(R) signature series radios across subnets / routed VPNs

-Currently tested on PfSense routers.
+Currently tested on RasberryPi & X64 Linux

 ## Download precompiled for your system